Faux16/crml/wiki/Language/Schemas/FX-Config.md

 The reference engine:

-- validates the file against its JSON Schema (Draft 2020-12),
+- validates the file against its JSON Schema (generated from the model),
 - merges provided rates with defaults,
 - warns and falls back to defaults if the file cannot be loaded.